 Stop Breaking Down 1, Greg Pickersgill, 4 Lothair Rd., South Ealing, London N5, Usual of 20p (in stamps).
 Every time I came to this fanzine I looked at it and put it back on the bottom of the pile.
 It wasn't because I was afraid to make disparaging comments about it, rather the fact that I couldn't find the words to describe this, the first Pickersgill fanzine for over two years.
 From a cursory glance it's the usual Pickersgill package apart from a front cover, ably hand-cut by Graham Charnock.
 A look at the contents page soon makes you realise that this fanzine is something special; articles from Peter Roberts, Rob Holdstock, Graham Charnock and the long unpublished Simone Walsh make this something of a London group zine.
 For all this ingroupish contribution Stop Breaking Down if remarkable, being readable and understandable to a large segment of fandom; something previous Pickersgill fanzines have been criticised for not being.
 Greg seems to have learned in his two years in exile that a fanzine can be painted on a broader canvas than he previously imagined.

-I won't attempt to give an analysis of the articles published. take my my word for it that they are interesting and well written.
+I won't attempt to give an analysis of the articles published.
+Take my word for it that they are interesting and well written.
 One point I will mention though is Greg's own fanzine reviews.
 A few years ago one of the joys of reading the late lamented Fouler was the fine fanzine reviews contributed by Greg.
 When Fouler ceased publication and Greg's reviews went the way of all flesh a certain arrogance went out of the British review field.
 The joy of Greg's reviews are in essence this arrogance....he is right, you are wrong.
 You may not agree with his conclusions but Christ you can't help admiring the way he reaches them.

 Karass 19, Linda Bushyager.
 1614 Evans Ave., Prospect Park, Pa.
 19076.
 USA.
 Usual or 3/$1.
 After a lengthy gap between issues it's good to see this American newszine back in production.